darasus/ai-blog/content/how-to-use-coding.md

   is quickly becoming a marketable skill.
 It is an excellent skill to introduce your child at an early age.
 It challenges your child’s creative ideas and forces them to break down their ideas.
+intro: >-
+  Are you looking for a way to develop your child’s critical thinking skills?
+Do you want to expose your child to STEM-related fields without sacrificing their creativity and imagination?
+If so, coding might be the perfect opportunity for both of you.

+  Coding is an excellent skill to introduce your child to at an early age.
+It challenges them creatively and forces them to think critically.
+Additionally, it opens up a multitude of potential career opportunities in some of the fastest-growing fields, including robotics, artificial intelligence, and data analysis.

+  Coding falls within the scope of STEM (Science, Technology, Engineering, and Math) because it involves working with codes or sets of instructions that computers can read and understand.

+  If you’re ready to learn more about how coding can help your kid grow as a person and as a future adult—as well as why it’s important for kids—read on!
 ---

 ## What Exactly Is Coding?